HackPack/HackClassScanner/README.md

 ### File Name Filters

-To register a definition name filter, call `ClassScanner->addFileNameFilter()` with the filter callback (see example below).
+To register a file name filter, call `ClassScanner->addFileNameFilter()` with the filter callback (see example below).

 The input for a file name filter is the full path to the file (via `realpath`).
 If all registered filter functions return `true` for a particular file name, the file will be scanned.
 If any of the filters return `false`, the file will not be read (via `file_get_contents`).